jonnew/cyclops/resources/beta-kit-getting-started-guide.md

 non-profit organization.
-Since I receive no monetary compensation from the sale of these devices, it would mean a great deal to me if you would consider referencing the following paper (for which the Cyclops was developed) in published work that makes use of the Cyclops.
+Since I receive no monetary compensation from the sale of these devices, it would mean a great deal to me if you would consider referencing the following paper (for which the Cyclops was developed) in published work that makes use of the device.

 > J.P.
 Newman, M.-f.
 Fong, D.C.
 Millard, C.J.
 Whitmire, G.B.
 Stanley, S.M.
 > Potter.
 S.M.
 Potter.
 Optogenetic feedback control of neural activity. _eLife_